didierfred/SimpleModifyHeaders/README.md

 # SimpleModifyHeaders V 1.8.1

-Extension for Firefox and Chrome.
-(The extension can be installed via [this link](https://addons.mozilla.org/firefox/addon/simple-modify-header/) for Firefox and via [this link](https://chrome.google.com/webstore/detail/simple-modify-headers/gjgiipmpldkpbdfjkgofildhapegmmic) for Chrome)

-The extension rewrites the headers based on a rules table.
+This extension, available for [Firefox](https://addons.mozilla.org/firefox/addon/simple-modify-header/) and [Chrome](https://chrome.google.com/webstore/detail/simple-modify-headers/gjgiipmpldkpbdfjkgofildhapegmmic), allows you to rewrite headers based on a rules table.

-The extension can be started and stopped via the button on the top right.
+You can easily start and stop the extension using the button on the top right.
+Remember to click the save button to apply your modifications.

-To save and apply the modification, you need to click on the save button.

-It's possible to:
+The extension also provides the ability to:
--  export the configuration into a file (json format)
+- Export your configuration to a file (in JSON format)
--  import the configuration from a file.
-It supports the format of the Modifyheaders plugin.
-It is possible to append rules instead of replacing the configuration.
+- Import your configuration from a file, supporting the Modifyheaders plugin format.
+You can choose to append rules instead of replacing the existing configuration.

 ## Rules table

-The rules table contains lines with the following parameters:
+The rules table consists of the following parameters:
-- action: add, modify or delete a header field or a cookie
+- `Action`: Specifies whether to add, modify, or delete a header field or cookie.
-- header field name or cookie name
+- `Header Field Name`: The name of the header field or cookie.
-- header field value or cookie value
+- `Header Field Value`: The value of the header field or cookie.
-- comment: a comment
+- `Comment`: Any additional comments.
-- apply on: "request" if the modification applies to the request headers or "response" if the modification applies to the response headers
+- `Apply On`: Determines if the rule applies to request headers ("request") or response headers ("response").
-- status: on if the modification is active, off otherwise
+- `Status`: Indicates if the rule is active ("on") or inactive ("off").
-- export: if set to value "To export" the rule is exported when using the export function
+- `Export`: If set to "To export", the rule will be included when using the export function.

 ## Url pattern
 We can choose the URLs on which the modifications are applied by modifying the URL pattern :
 - The URL pattern must follow the syntax defined by https://developer.chrome.com/extensions/match_patterns
 - Putting an empty string on the field will select all URLs
 - It's possible to select multiple URL patterns using a semicolon (;) separator
-- It's not possible to define a specific port number https://stackoverflow.com/questions/11425591/match-port-in-chrome-extension-pattern

 ## Parameters
 The parameters button permits to: